giginet/Scipio/Sources/scipio/scipio.docc/build-pipeline.md

         ),
         cachePolicies: [
             .init(storage: s3Storage, actors: [.consumer]),
-            .init(storage: localCacheStorage, actors: [.producer, .consumer]),
+            .localDisk,
         ]
     )
 )
 ```

-In the sample above, if some frameworks' caches are not found on `s3Storage`, those are tried to be fetched from the next `localCacheStorage` then.
-The frameworks not found on `localCacheStorage` will be built and cached into it (since the storage is tied to `.producer` actor as well).
+In the sample above, if some frameworks' caches are not found on `s3Storage`, those are tried to be fetched from the next `.localDisk` cache policie's storage then.
+The frameworks not found on the storage of `.localDisk` cache policy will be built and cached into it (since the storage is tied to `.producer` actor).